tgowon/effective-java-3e-notes/items/item-07.md

 }
 ```

-**Nulling out object references should be the exception rather than the norm.** The best way to eliminate an obsolete reference is to let the variable fall out of scope (which happens naturally if you define each variable in its narrowest possible scope [Item 57]).
+### Nulling out object references should be the exception rather than the norm

+The best way to eliminate an obsolete reference is to let the variable fall out of scope (which happens naturally if you define each variable in its narrowest possible scope [Item 57]).

 **In general:** whenever a class manages its own memory, you should be alert for memory leaks, and identify whenever references should be nulled out when no longer in use.

-**Other instances for common memory leaks:**
+### Other instances for common memory leaks

 - caches -- it's easy to forget that an item is in a cache, and leave it in the cache long after it becomes irrelevant.
   - You can resolve this by using a `WeakHashMap`, which automatically removes entries when they become obsolete.